 BLUE RHYTHM SANDWICH coalesced into a band in 2012, out of the NYC blues jam scene.
 Leigh Harrison (vocals, guitar, percussion) and Bobby Perfect (guitar, vocals) had been playing as a duo for many years, and had worked together in numerous bands.
-Both Leigh and Bob had occasionally played with Aaron Comins (keyboards, sax) during that time.
-At NYC's watering hole, Local 269, which hosted blues jam sessions, they all met Dave Gerstein (bass) and Lyall Croft (drums), who shared their love for the blues, rock, country, pop, R'n'B, and rockabilly.
-At this point, they've been playing as a band for over five years.
+At a downtown NYC pub, Local 269 -- which hosted blues jam sessions -- Leigh and Bob met Dave Gerstein (bass) and Lyall Croft (drums), who shared their love for the blues, rock, country, pop, R'n'B, and rockabilly.
+They've been playing together for over five years.

 The contents of this site are for personal and/or educational use only.